 This course was co-designed by Melissa Durbin; she has over 25 years of teaching water and wastewater treatment experience as a college instructor.
-Melissa has written the several nationally accepted wastewater treatment/collections manuals.
+Melissa has written the several nationally accepted water and wastewater treatment manuals.
+Melissa has taught approximately 10,000 students about water and wastewater treatment and related classes.
 She will be available to answer questions relating this course.